Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-Duplexes, homes converted to apartments or other small apartment buildings are the single most common housing type in Bridgeport, accounting for 39.30% of the city's housing units.
-Other types of housing that are prevalent in Bridgeport include large apartment complexes or high rise apartments ( 27.95%), single-family detached homes ( 25.38%), and a few row houses and other attached homes ( 7.26%).
-This particular housing mix is relatively uncommon and characteristic of cities that are compact and walkable, and which often have a lively downtown.
+Duplexes, homes converted to apartments or other small apartment buildings are the single most common housing type in Bridgeport, accounting for 39.28% of the city's housing units.
+Other types of housing that are prevalent in Bridgeport include large apartment complexes or high rise apartments ( 29.42%), single-family detached homes ( 25.58%), and a few row houses and other attached homes ( 5.70%).
+Cities with mostly row houses, apartments, and other high density housing types are relatively uncommon, and characteristic of compact cities that frequently have a downtown or other neighborhoods where amenities are within walking distance and a lot of street life can be seen.

 People in Bridgeport primarily live in small (one, two or no bedroom) units, chiefly found in duplexes, homes converted to apartments or other small apartment buildings.
 Bridgeport has a mixture of owner-occupied and renter-occupied housing.

-Relative to Connecticut, our data show that Bridgeport's latest annual appreciation rate is higher than 60% of the other cities and towns in Connecticut.
+Relative to Connecticut, our data show that Bridgeport's latest annual appreciation rate is lower than 80% of the other cities and towns in Connecticut.

 One very important thing to keep in mind is that these are average appreciation rates for the city.
 Individual neighborhoods within Bridgeport differ in their investment potential, sometimes by a great deal.
 Fortunately, you can use NeighborhoodScout to pinpoint the exact neighborhoods in Bridgeport - or in any city or town - that have the best track record of real estate appreciation, by the latest quarter, the last year, 2 years, 5 years, 10 years, or even since 2000, to assist you in making the best Bridgeport real estate investment or home purchase decisions.